 };

 ACL synchronization is a pipeline problem, not a one-time task.
 You need a mechanism that detects permission changes in source systems and propagates them to every chunk derived from the affected document.
+Drift is the default state of any system without an explicit owner.

 Orchestrator passes the user's permission context to every sub-agent